drunnells/alexa-mint-skill/README.md

 Dustin Runnells (dustin@runnells.name) - 3/9/17

+### Status
+It seems to be working for me.
+I can get a balance on my checking accounts, credit cards and mortgage through different banks by speaking things like:
+* Alexa, ask Mint for my bank balance.
+* Alexa, ask Mint for my balances.
+* Alexa, ask Mint for my credit card balance.

+Someday I'd like to add budgets to this script as well.

 ### Notes
 * This skill is intended to be used for personal/private use.
 It cannot be installed from the Alexa Skills Market.
 Installation of this skill requires you to follow the steps that a Skill developer would need to take to create a skill for development purposes.
 After completing these steps you will be able to ask Alexa for bank balance information obtained from your Mint account.
 * This skill is based on the [Alexa PHP Helo World example by Mell L Rosandich](http://www.ourace.com/145-amazon-echo-alexa-with-php-hello-world)